belzecue/vpainter2/README.md

 The button only appears when a valid mesh is selected (type MeshInstance3D).
 Plugin does not work with built-in meshes, only with imported from outside.

-# Hotkeys
+## Hotkeys
-Ctrl - switches subtract mode.
+`Ctrl` - switches subtract mode.
 Useful for easy paint/erase switching.

-[ ] - Changes brush size with increments of 0.05.
+`[ ]` - Changes brush size with increments of 0.05.
 Can be ajusted in the script.

-'\ - Changes brush hardness/softness.
-Might be different on your keybord depending on your region, but these keys are right under square brackets [ ]
+`'\` - Changes brush hardness/softness.
+Might be different on your keybord depending on your region, but these keys are right under square brackets `[ ]`

 More information for tools and features will come later.
 Any critical bugs - open an issue case.